A walking tour of Split Croatia is the perfect way to explore and understand the rich history and culture of this amazing city.

 Lodging for a Walking Tour of Split Croatia

-Lisa rented this Airbnb in the heart of Split’s Old Town with the intention of really exploring the area.
+Lisa rented an apartment in the heart of Split’s Old Town with the intention of really exploring the area.

 She specifically booked that Airbnb because we wanted spend all of our time in the old town area getting to know all about this city that dates from when Roman emperor Diocletian had it built as a retirement home.

-But really there are so many great deals on Airbnbs in Split.
+But really there are so many great deals on apartments and hotels in Split.
 It really is an affordable luxury destination!